UBC-MDS/wordwright/README.md

 **Environment Creation Issues**: If you encounter problems while creating the Conda environment, ensure that the environment.yaml file is in the correct directory and that you have the correct version of Conda installed.

-**Poetry Installation Issues**: If poetry install fails, verify that Poetry is correctly installed in the Conda environment and that your pyproject.toml file is properly configured.

 ## Usage

 ### Using this package